 Aboriginal Engagement and Coordination provides strategic leadership and consultancy advice on issues affecting services for Aboriginal people.
 The directorate partners with Aboriginal stakeholders, government agencies and the community to ensure child protection services integrate Aboriginal needs.

-Corporate and Business Services
+Community and Business Services

 Corporate and Business Services supports the delivery of the Department’s services by providing advice and services in the areas of finance, purchasing, asset management, human resources, information technology, business support and coordination, staff development and Working with Children criminal records screening.